 ApsaraDB for MongoDB provides the monitoring data feature to monitor the running status of nodes in an instance.
-You can view metrics such as the CPU utilization and memory usage of commonly used resources in the Monitoring Data module.
+You can view metrics such as the CPU utilization and memory usage of an instance in the Monitoring Data module.

-- When you receive an alert message from Alibaba Cloud, such as a message which indicates that the CPU utilization of your instance exceeds 80%, you can view monitoring data of the instance in the ApsaraDB for MongoDB console to troubleshoot the issue.
+When you receive an alert message from Alibaba Cloud, such as a message indicating that the CPU utilization of your instance exceeds 80%, you can view the monitoring data of the instance in the ApsaraDB for MongoDB console to troubleshoot the issue.
 You can filter the nodes of the instance to check the status of each node and locate the node where the issue occurs.

-- Monitoring data is retained for up to 30 days.
-You cannot view the monitoring data that was generated more than 30 days ago.
+Monitoring data is retained for up to 30 days.
+The monitoring data that was generated more than 30 days ago cannot be viewed.

-In the new ApsaraDB for MongoDB console, the instance sampling granularity of standalone instances is fixed at 60 seconds, and that of replica set instances and sharded cluster instances is fixed at 5 seconds.
+In the new ApsaraDB for MongoDB console, the sampling granularity of standalone instances is fixed at 60 seconds, and the sampling granularity of replica set instances and sharded cluster instances is fixed at 5 seconds.

 You can view the monitoring data of a primary node.

-In the upper-right corner of the page, you can select a primary, secondary, or read-only node to view the corresponding monitoring data.
+In the upper part of the Basic Monitoring tab, you can select a primary, secondary, or read-only node to view the corresponding monitoring data.

-In the upper-right corner of the page, you can select a mongos node that starts with s-, a shard node that starts with d-, or a Configserver node that starts with -cs to view the corresponding monitoring data.
+In the upper part of the Basic Monitoring tab, you can select a mongos node that starts with s-, a shard node that starts with d-, or a Configserver node that ends with -cs to view the corresponding monitoring data.

 If a shard node is selected, you can select a primary, secondary, hidden, or read-only node to view the corresponding monitoring data.

-- Click the time range picker in the upper-right corner to specify a time range.
-Note By default, the monitoring data of the last day is displayed.
-You can specify a period of time within the last 30 days to view the monitoring data of an instance.
+By default, the monitoring data of the most recent day is displayed.
+You can specify a period of time within the previous 30 days to view the monitoring data of an instance.

-- View monitoring information.
-You can move the pointer over a point in time of a metric to view the details of the instance metric at the point in time.
+View monitoring information.
+You can move the pointer over the trend chart of an instance metric to view the details of the metric at a specific point in time.
 For more information about the displayed metrics, see Metrics.